 White clover flowers from May to autumn and are loved by many different kinds of bumblebee.

-White clover attracts / provides food for the following creatures:
+Wild White Clover attracts / provides food for the following creatures:

 - Shorter-tongued bumblees and honeybees